mattahrens/data-101/docs/02-Collecting-and-displaying-data.md

 ![image](images/02-gsheet_chart.png)

+The chart shows us a breakdown of total attribute values by how each value.
+You will notice that the highest part of the histogram chart shows around the values of 9 and 10.

 ## Practice: Collect Your Data

-For an activity to collect data, you will want to go to your room (or think about what is in your room if you were at school) and collect data about what you have.
+For an activity to collect data, you will want to go to your room (or think about what is in your room if you are at school) and collect data about what you have.
 You can think about how you would want to organize the data about your room in different ways.
 You can keep of count of types of objects in your room -- clothes, toys, pictures, clothes, etc.  Or you can also add attributes for objects in your room such as color or size.

 The output should be a set of records with fields representing what is in your room.
+Each object would be its own record in your data.

 ## Summary